breatheco-de/projects/p/javascript/junior/meetup-clone-react/README.md

         <Consumer>
             {
                 ({store}) => { //When you destructure the store here, you can also pass actions.
-                    //Then you can use the data structure within store into return (<span> hello, {store.events[0].post_title} </span>);
+                    //Then you can use the data structure within the store into your return return (<span> hello, {store.events[0].post_title} </span>);
                 }
             }